pingcap/docs-cn/FAQ.md

 The character sets of TiDB use UTF-8 by default and currently only support UTF-8.
 The string of TiDB uses the memcomparable format.

+#### What is the length limit for the TiDB user name?

+32 characters at most.

+#### What is the maximum number of statements in a transaction?

+5000 at most.

 ### TiDB techniques

 #### TiKV for data storage